leonbreedt/FavIcon/README.md

 post](<http://stackoverflow.com/questions/19029342/favicons-best-practices), and
 see how you feel afterwards.

+## Warning
+This is the Swift 3.0 version of this library, if you are on Swift 2.2, you want release **1.0.9**.

 ## Quick Start
 The project ships with a playground in which you can try it out for yourself.
 Just be sure to build the `FavIcon-iOS` target before you try to use the